buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcBridge.md

 ### Product Local Placement

 The local placement for IfcBridge is defined in its supertype IfcProduct.
-It is defined by IfcLocalPlacement or by _IfcLinearPlacement>/em> which defines the local coordinate
-      system that is referenced by all geometric representations._
+It is defined by IfcLocalPlacement or by _IfcLinearPlacement_ which defines the local coordinate system that is referenced by all geometric representations.

 * The PlacementRelTo relationship of IfcLocalPlacement shall point (if relative placement is used) to the IfcSpatialStructureElement of type IfcSite, or of type IfcBuilding (e.g. to position a building relative to a building complex, or a building section to a building).
 * If the relative placement is not used, the absolute placement is defined within the world coordinate system.